 The BoL office has a publicity program providing professionally pre-designed flyers, postcards and other sizes of collateral.
 Many lecture titles already have these available, and we’re working to prepare them for more titles.
 Samples are posted under each title on lecturers’ profile pages under Meet the Lecturers, if items are available.

 Branches are not required to use these materials.
 For titles that do not yet have these pre-designed materials or, in the cases where the pre-designed materials are not quite right for a branch church’s use, branches can always design their own.
 Often, we’ve seen branches pattern their own after the designs we’ve provided—which is great!
 Why reinvent the wheel?

 There are copyright restrictions, governed by US federal laws, that we can’t change.
 Because of these laws, we must request that churches do not modify or alter the samples or finished materials.
 BoL does not provide graphic design help to modify the pre-designed materials.
 Please contact email@example.com with any questions about how to use them.

 Some questions have come in about making “turnkey” publicity available, including everything from printed materials to social media ads and more.
 The BoL program can provide the basic items, such as flyers and web ads that are compatible with social media advertising options, but the branches are responsible for actually placing and distributing those ads to their local communities.

-See the accordion above, “Publicity and Advertising - All Lectures,” for complete details about both the print and online materials currently available.
+See the accordion entitled “Publicity and Advertising - All Lectures” on Host a lecture for complete details about both the print and online materials currently available.

 Already on the Host a Lecture page, under the accordion “Publicity and Advertising - All lectures,” you’ll find ideas about social media advertising, having a website for the church that also includes information about any upcoming lectures, and using the pre-designed promotional materials as part of online advertising.